cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 change its DOM elements (to display the selection for example) and the browser may not be able to reliably trigger this event.

-Instead, to detect when a mathfield is being clicked on, listern for a `focus` event or a `pointerdown` event.
+Instead, to detect when a mathfield is being clicked on, listen for a `focus` event or a `pointerdown` event.
 The `focus` event has the benefit of working with both mouse and keyboard, which makes this solution more accessible.